Calculus 1

 Textbook

 No textbook required.
-Handouts with new material and practice problems will be distributed for each teaching unit.
-Also Review Sheets will be distributed in class before every exam.
+Course material, practice problems and review sheets are on this website.
 The material of this course (as well of Calculus 2 and Calculus 3) matches Calculus by James Stewart.

 Technology

 All students are required to have a graphing calculator.
-Instructions will be given for TI83/84
+Instructions will be given for TI83/84.
+It is possible to borrow a graphing calculator from the Math Department for a semester.

 Topics Covered